 From time to time, you may experience a weight-loss plateau.
 Typically, a weight-loss plateau is defined as two or more weeks with no weight loss at all.
-Rates of weight loss can vary from one week to another, and slower weight loss should not be seen as the 5 & 1 Plan "not working."
+Rates of weight loss can vary from one week to another, and slower weight loss should not be seen as the Medifast Weight Loss Plan "not working."

 If you experience a weight-loss plateau, look for other indications of progress such as wearing a smaller size of clothing.
 Weight loss should resume if you continue to follow the program.
 You can contact our Nutrition Support team if you need assistance.
 For information on slower weight loss, please refer to our Plateau Tips (PDF).

 Medifast makes no claim that these results are representative of all participants on the Medifast Program.
 Medifast recommends you consult with a physician before starting a weight-loss program.
-Individual results will vary.
-Medifast is the brand recommended by more than 20,000 doctors since 1980.
-Typical weight loss on the Medifast 5 & 1 Plan® is 2-5 lbs per week for the first two weeks and 1-2 lbs per week thereafter.
+Medifast is the brand recommended by more than 20,000 doctors since its founding.